How to build a self-driving sales funnel with email automation

 When someone clicks on your landing page, their journey as a customer is just beginning.
 So what comes next?
-You want to nurture each lead by offering them exactly what they need—without having to chase or annoy them.
-The solution is automated emails.

 When you send someone an email, you’re making direct contact in a place where consumers are ready to talk to brands.
 You can send a huge variety of information, including images, links, special offers, and surveys.